rvs1212/Lvl-user-dashboard/README.md

 A user management dashboard built with Laravel 12 on the back end and Inertia.js + Vue 3 (TypeScript) on the front end.
 It supports:

 - **1 million+ user records** seeded in batches
-- Fast, debounced, multi‑field search (first name, last name, email, city, country)
+- Fast, multi‑field search (first name, last name, email, city, country)
 - Paginated listing
 - Create, view, edit, and delete users (with address) via modals
 ---------------------------------------